getodk/docs/docs/central-api-submission-management.rst

                   - string

+                    .. raw:: html

-                    The version of the form the submission version was created against.
-Only returned with specific Submission Version requests.
+                      <p>The version of the form the submission version was created against.
+Only returned with specific Submission Version requests.</p>

                     Example: ``1.0``